ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 - Uses `netcat` for remote shell access (with full user control)
 - Disguised behind a friendly-looking Python CLI
-- A educational project that puts a Windows OS to vulnerability (and attacks eventually if not taken care of).
+- An educational project that puts a Windows OS to vulnerability (and attacks eventually if not taken care of).
 - Perfect for ethical demos, cybersecurity training, and… *light mischief*.

 ---